-Each stance is described in a poetic manner, which has its pros and cons.
+It consists of 32 unarmed fighting stances, which are described in a poetic manner.
+This has its pros and cons.
 Being poetic means it's more difficult and confusing to translate, and different readers might have different interpretation.
 However, this may also mean that the text conveys more of fundamental principles to guide the practitioner, rather than specific sets of movements.
-If one is able to interpret the stances correctly, the principles should guide him well, since real-life situations can change all the time but principles are largely the same.

 Features to help you learn & understand: